foolishGeek/mindmap_ai/README.md

 ## 12) Notes on the Data Structure

+Rooted ordered forest represented as an adjacency‑list tree.
+Each node has id, label, and an ordered array of children (recursive).
+Forest = array of trees; each tree has a root node.
+Invariants: unique node IDs within a forest, children preserve order, parent→child edges only (no cycles).

 - **Forest**: ordered list of independent **trees** to be displayed one under another.
 - **Tree**: one **root** node; traversal is pre‑order for layout; connectors computed using measured child sub‑heights.
 - **Node**: `id` is a string; `label` is free text; `children` is an ordered list of nodes.